Spiritual practice: Buddhism

 In Theravada Buddhism, the generic term for spiritual cultivation is bhavana.
-The Pali word "yoga," central to many early Buddhist texts, has been often translated as "Spiritual Practice."
+The Pali word "yoga", central to many early Buddhist texts, has been often translated as "Spiritual Practice".
 In Burmese Buddhist tradition, Awgatha is a formulaic prayer that is recited to initiate acts of Buddhist devotion, including obeisance to the Buddha and Buddhist monks.
 In Zen Buddhism, meditation (called zazen), the writing of poetry (especially haiku), painting, calligraphy, flower arranging, the Japanese tea ceremony and the maintenance of Zen gardens are considered to be spiritual practices.
 The Korean tea ceremony is also considered spiritual.

 Hinduism

-In Hinduism, the practice of cultivating spirituality is known as sadhana.
+In Hinduism, the practice of cultivating spirituality is known as sādhanā.
 Japa, the silent or audible repetition of a mantra and Puja are common Hindu spiritual practices.
 According to Hindu scriptures, four types of yoga are highly recommended to attain salvation or Moksha-Jnana Yoga, Bhakti Yoga, Karma Yoga and Raja Yoga.

 Tantric practices are shared in common between Hinduism and certain Buddhist (especially Tibetan Buddhist) schools, and involve the deliberate use of the mundane (worldly, physical or material) to access the supramundane (spiritual, energetic or mystical) realms.